Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Introduction

-We conduct case studies on lung cancer pathology images and brain tumor Magnetic Resonance Imaging (MRI) images, both image data were collected as part of clinical routine procedures.
+We conduct case studies on lung cancer pathology images and brain tumor Magnetic Resonance Imaging (MRI) images where both image data were collected as part of routine clinical procedures.
 The results show that the proposed shape features calculated from routine medical images can be used to predict patient prognosis.
-The predicted high- and low-risk groups show significant differences in survival outcomes for both lung cancer pathology image dataset ($\text{p-value}=8\times10^{-9}$ and $\text{hazard ratio} = 6.837$) and brain tumor MRI image applications ($\text{p-value}=3\times10^{-4}$ and $\text{hazard ratio} = 2.483$).
-Also, the simulation studies show that the proposed method is robust to false shape information of medical images.
+The predicted high- and low-risk groups show significant differences in survival outcomes for both lung cancer pathology image dataset ($\text{p-value}=4\times10^{-7}$ and $\text{hazard ratio} = 5.381$) and brain tumor MRI image applications ($\text{p-value}=8\times10^{-4}$ and $\text{hazard ratio} = 2.176$).
+Also, the simulation studies show that the proposed method detects the tumor shape patterns and is robust to false shape information.
 We find that the irregular tumor shapes and heterogeneous patterns are positively related to risks of death, which coincide with the aggressive tumor patterns.
-The proposed method enables in-depth shape analysis on the survival prognosis using topological tumor shape features of medical images.
+The proposed method enables in-depth shape and pattern analysis on the survival prognosis using topological features of medical images.

 The rest of the paper is organized as follows.
-Section~\ref{sec:background} introduces background for topological data analysis.
-Section~\ref{sec:method} proposes the topological features of medical images and their functional representations and the FCoxPH model.
-Section~\ref{sec:4} presents applications to lung cancer pathology and brain tumor MRI image data.
-Section~\ref{sec:6} concludes the paper and discusses future research topics.
+Section~\ref{sec:method} proposes persistent homology features of AI-segmented medical images, their functional representations, and the FCoxPH model.
+Section~\ref{sec:simulation} presents a simulation study about false shape information and Section~\ref{sec:case} applies the proposed method to lung cancer pathology and brain tumor MRI image data.
+Section~\ref{sec:conclusion} concludes the paper and discusses future research topics.